Дамы и господа,

 It is not any longer a safe assumption that a psychologist is a scientist who studies the human mind.
 Some do, but many — the hard psychologists — believe that the human organism is much too complex and that research on humans is much too restricted by social and moral taboos for there to be much hope of reliable hypotheses and theories.

-their work.
+To be sure, clinical and social psychologists still constitute the majority of members of the American Psychological Association, but their experimental colleagues often consider them soft in the hard-fact foundations of their work.
 The simpler the organism, the more possible is rigorous laboratory control and study of its behavior.
 Therefore, experimental psychologists are generally rat men.
 James Vernon McConnell, assistant professor of psychology at Michigan, is even harder than that — he is a worm man.

 How he got that way is a complex story.
 In high school, Jim McConnell was a biology major and won second prize for an exhibit at the Louisiana State Fair.
 On the side he held down a 40-hour-a-week job as cub reporter with the Shreveport Times.